-Now people believe in the inerrancy of Scriptures, that Bible is complete, is great, is beautiful.
+Now, people believe in the inerrancy of Scripture, that Bible is complete, is great, is beautiful.
 It's perfect, it's flawless.
-But do you believe in the sufficiency of Scriptures, it's a doctrine that is actually very challenged today because people like to resort to visions and dreams and prophetic impressions.
-Scary, you know, in my opinion, I'm not saying that God cannot speak to us in exceptional ways.
-He may, I'm not saying he can't, but if that's what you crave for, that's what you're always waiting for, it's super dangerous, who knows?
+But do you believe in the sufficiency of Scripture?
+It's a doctrine that is actually very challenged today because people like to resort to visions and dreams and prophetic impressions.
+Scary, you know, in my opinion!
+I'm not saying that God cannot speak to us in exceptional ways.
+He may, I'm not saying, He can't!
+But if that's what you crave for, that's what you're always waiting for, it's super dangerous.
+Who knows?

 In short, you can better discern God's will, as you are going to God in the Scriptures.
 He changes your mind to such a degree that more and more, your decisions, your thinking, your perspective, your convictions will be as if God Himself would decide.